mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 Data Field
 ``````````
-CAN Packets must have Data Length Code (DLC) equal to 8 (for CLASSICAL CAN and CAN FD) or greater (for CAN FD).
+In DoCAN, a CAN Packet must use a DLC of 8 (Classical CAN and CAN FD), or greater than 8 (CAN FD only).
-The only exception is usage of `CAN Frame Data Optimization`_.
+The only exception is when :ref:`CAN Frame Data Optimization <knowledge-base-can-data-optimization>` is applied.

 +-----+------------------------------------------------------------------------+
 | DLC |                               Description                              |